 Timeline kin, imagine standing inside the goods yard at Treblinka station on a grey morning in the summer of 1942.
 The train has just hissed to a stop.
 Cattle-car doors slide open with metallic groans.
 Men, women, children—hundreds packed so tightly they could not sit—stumbled out onto the platform.

 There is no platform, really, just gravel and a wooden ramp.
 A small orchestra is playing cheerful Viennese waltzes from a corner.
 SS men in immaculate uniforms shout instructions in calm, almost polite German: “Men to the left.
 Women and children to the right.
 Leave your luggage here; it will be brought to you later.”
-A few people smile in relief at the music, at the promise of a shower, at the thought that perhaps this is only a transit camp after all.Within two hours, most of them will be dead.
+A few people smile in relief at the music, at the promise of a shower, at the thought that perhaps this is only a transit camp after all.Within a short time, most of them will be dead.
 Gassed with carbon monoxide from captured Soviet tank engines.
 Their bodies burned on open pyres because the crematoria cannot keep up.
 Their clothes, shoes, suitcases, hair, and gold teeth will be sorted, inventoried, and shipped back to the Reich to clothe bombed-out families or fund the war effort.
 The orchestra will keep playing.

 This is the Holocaust—not a single event, not one battle or decree, but a deliberate, industrial, continent-wide campaign to murder every Jew in Europe simply because they were Jews.
 Between 1941 and 1945, Nazi Germany and its collaborators killed approximately six million Jewish men, women, and children—two out of every three Jews in Europe.
 They also murdered millions of others: Roma, disabled people, Poles, Soviet POWs, Jehovah’s Witnesses, homosexuals, and political opponents.
 But the Jews were the primary target, the one group marked for total annihilation regardless of age, sex, belief, or nationality.